ashleymeng/Bach-choral-analysis/README.md

 # Bach-choral-analysis
-Code sample of cluster analysis of Bach's 65 chorales
+R code sample of cluster analysis of Bach's 65 chorales